 What Happens When You Install Thinking OS™

-Thinking OS™ doesn’t optimize decisions.
+Thinking OS™ doesn’t optimize.

-What It Governs:
+What It Governs

-- Refusal of malformed logic under ambiguity
+- Refusal of malformed logic under ambiguity or drift

 - Clear outputs routed into Slack, Notion, CRM, GPT — only when permitted